Assistance programs Mohave County.

 The Mohave County One-Stop Career Center is located at the County Community Services Department, which is located in Kingman Arizona at 700 West Beale Street (phone 753-0723).

-Help from community action agency in Mohave County
+Financial help from community action agency in Mohave County

-Kingman and Mohave county residents can contact the local community action agency, Western Arizona Council of Governments, at (928) 782-1886.
+Kingman and Mohave County residents can contact the local community action agency, Western Arizona Council of Governments, at (928) 782-1886.
 This non-profit runs several programs that assist low income and other individuals who need help.

 Rent and homeless prevention - Work with a counselor and receive advice, case management and access to counseling and information on programs.
 If you apply and are determined to be eligible for help, the counselor will work with you to identify appropriate services, find rent assistance programs and/or benefits.

 USDA food programs - The Government Community Action also helps feed children, the unemployed and less fortunate.
 Some is government aid some assistance is from charities.
 Even find details such as applications to Feeding America backpack snack programs for students.